Susan J. Hayflick, M.D.

 Dr. Sun, a Fellow of the American College of Physicians, is Board certified in Internal Medicine with specialty training in Endocrinology and Clinical Pharmacology, and with a Ph.D. in Molecular Pharmacology.
 Dr. Sun has extensive experience in managing both early and later phase global clinical trials, clinical safety and postmarketing pharmacovigilance across therapeutic areas, including endocrinology, oncology, women’s health care and cardiovascular diseases.
 She has contributed to five NDAs/ BLA, numerous INDs, and global regulatory submissions, which lead to the market launch of a number of therapeutic agents including the most recently approved anti PD1 drug, pembrolizumab.

 As a senior director at Sanofi, Dr. Sun is responsible for the safety of several oncology compounds the company is developing or marketed.
 She is skilled in leading matrix safety teams, applying FDA/ICH guidelines for clinical evaluation of drug safety, working with Medical Affairs in supporting product scientific and business strategy, and responding to worldwide regulatory inquiries.

 Dr. Sun has diverse work experiences.
 She has worked in an academic institution, federal government organization, consumer product company, and private practice.

 Dr. Sun graduated from SouthEast University Medical School in China, completed her medical residency at Creighton University, and endocrinology fellowship Institutes of Health.
-She is pursuing an MBA at Lehigh University.
+She obtained her PhD from Creighton University, and MBA from Lehigh University.